ARCHER2-HPC/archer2-website/community/events/celebration-of-science-2026/day0.md

 The workshop will have three different sessions:

-- **Session 1: Green Skills** - Over the last few months three Network+ projects (CHARTED, DisCouRSE and NetDRIVE) have run a number of sessions to better understand the concept of 'Green Skills' and how they can be embedded into all roles in the DRI ecosystem to ensure everyone can be part of the net zero efforts.
+- **Session 1: Green Skills** - Over the last few months three Network+ projects [CHARTED](https://drtp-skills.ac.uk/), [DisCouRSE](https://discourse-network.github.io/) and [NetDRIVE](https://eng.ox.ac.uk/netdrive)) have run a number of sessions to better understand the concept of 'Green Skills' and how they can be embedded into all roles in the DRI ecosystem to ensure everyone can be part of the net zero efforts.
 Working with the skillset from the DIRECT framework, we were interested to know which individual skills (both technical and non-technical) can be aligned with Green Practices and how.
 In this session we will summarise some of our findings and continue the discussion on what training may be needed to make the change possible.
-In this interactive session we will discuss the existing training resources, identify what is missing and create a list of recommendations for new training courses.
+In this interactive session we will discuss the existing training resources, identify what is missing and create a list of recommendations for new training courses. <br/><br/>
 - **Session 2: Advocating for Change** -  Many members of the DRI community realise the importance of reducing the environmental impact of computational research, but do not necessarily feel equipped with the right skills to advocate for change in their local communities.
 The session will explore how best to focus awareness and advocacy to create real change.
-You will hear from different speakers covering different approaches, techniques and examples - from evidence based actions and data driven recommendations to celebrating success stories and storytelling.
+You will hear from different speakers covering different approaches, techniques and examples - from evidence based actions and data driven recommendations to celebrating success stories and storytelling. <br/><br/>
 - **Session 3: Changing Community Mindset**  - The final part of the workshop will be more interactive, looking at how we can effectively advocate for change in the way digital infrastructure is managed and run, and how we use it, to move towards a Net Zero DRI.
 Together we will come up with a list of approaches that can be used to change the mindsets in our communities.